 You can space the beads however you want.
 Just hold them in place by the twist at the bottom of the bead.
 You can also do an additional twist at the top of the bead to keep it from sliding.
 However, since they are just hanging it isn’t really necessary.

-Here are some examples of tree candle holders using different types of pine.
+Besides birch candle holders, you can also make them using different types of pine.
 You can see that each type of tree has it’s own unique characteristics.
 Each provides a different look for a rustic setting.
 Just tying a simple strand of raffia around the candles is an easy way to adorn them.

 Another fun idea is to strip the bark off of a log for a super clean look.
-See how I crafted a chic candle holder using a stripped log with a piece of sea glass here – Beach Craft Using Sea Glass And Birch In A Candle Holder.
+See how I crafted chic birch candle holders using a stripped log with a piece of sea glass here – Beach Craft Using Sea Glass And Birch In A Candle Holder.